CPM, CPC & CPA – The Online advertising pricing models

-Debates about which form of advertising; CPM, CPC or CPA is more profitable, have been lasting for long and will hardly ever finish.
+Debates about which form of advertising, CPM, CPC or CPA, is more profitable, have been lasting for long and will hardly ever finish.
 Each advertiser and publisher should know the nature of all of them and when to implement it.
-In this article we are going study all these approaches and reveal pros, cons and future of them.
-This post was published in cooperation of Adsmarshal – online advertising company that provides all types of online advertising models including CPM, CPC or CPA.

 CPC (Cost per Click) or PPC (Pay per Click)

-Everything is simple here – you pay each time your ad was clicked.
+Everything is simple here – you pay each time your ad is clicked.

 Advertisers like CPC or PPC model as the results can be seen almost at once.
 But it is not the only advantage.
-Business success is more likely to be gained, when both parties are interested in it – it is exactly the case with cost per click.
-The advertiser is trying to make his ad as much attractive as possible, and the webmaster makes efforts for more users to click the ad (SEO optimization, interesting content, puts ads in better places etc.).
+Business success is more likely to be gained when both parties are interested in it – and this is exactly the case with cost per click.
+The advertiser is trying to make his ad as attractive as possible, and the webmaster makes efforts for more users to click the ad (SEO optimization, interesting content, putting ads in better places etc.).

-It is also should be taken into account that click is not always a conversion.
-The situation gets more complicated because such phenomenon as “fake clicks” on competitors’ ads became more often.
+It also should be taken into account that a click is not always a conversion.
+The situation gets more complicated because such phenomena as “fake clicks” on competitors’ ads become more frequent.

 Expert commentary